 J&J has a great track record of this.
 We try and understand healthcare trends and then assess where clinical needs are and who we need to partner with to meet these needs.
 We have an innovation centre in London, which seeks out new developments.
 My colleagues and I also attend many conferences in order to explain our company direction.
 This may help start-ups consider whether they align with our goals.

-You are mentor of NHS clinical entrepreneur programme, can you tell us a bit more about your role here and what it has involved?
+You’re mentor on the NHS clinical entrepreneur programme, can you tell us a bit more about your role here and what it has involved?

-The clinical entrepreneur programme is a relatively new programme which was set up year.
+The clinical entrepreneur programme is a relatively new programme which was set up one year ago.
 It is for doctors and allied health professionals in the NHS who have an entrepreneurial idea or project that they would like to develop further.
 Doctors from all specialities with all kinds of ideas can apply to be part of the programme which provides courses and talks, as well as a mentor.
 The mentors are based on the kind of specialism and project.
-I currently have two mentees: a surgeon with number of different ideas to make theatre more efficient and another with an idea related to the digital health space.
+I currently have two mentees – a surgeon with number of different ideas to make theatre more efficient and another with an idea related to the digital health space.

-You do not describe yourself as an entrepreneur, but with your commercial insight, what is the advice do you give to your entrepreneurs?
+With your commercial insight, what advice do you give to your entrepreneurs?

 I ask challenging questions.
 Why this way?
 Have you thought about this?
 I try to help them to understand how business and regulation works.
 Technological innovation is not so dissimilar to our business in terms of assessing ideas and deciding which to progress and which to leave.
 I don’t tend to give advice but I can provide a framework.